-The Office of Research Integrity and Assurance (ORIA) promotes ethical and responsible conduct of research through serving as a resource for researchers.
+The Office of Research Development, Integrity, and Assurance (ORDIA) promotes ethical and responsible conduct of research through serving as a resource for researchers.
 The office provides policies, procedures, support, training and advice to aid researchers with compliance related to federal, state, university, and local regulations with regard to research.
 The office also identifies compliance risks and communicates those risks to the research community.
-Finally, ORIA monitors and investigates instances of noncompliance to protect the university research reputation.
+Finally, ORDIA monitors and investigates instances of noncompliance to protect the university research reputation.

 - Responsible Conduct of Research Education